Conrad Murray: Career

-The book was poorly received by critics, with The A.V.
-Club calling it "literary poison with no antidote" and The Daily Telegraph describing its "thousand words of self-aggrandising, poorly punctuated and repetitive text."
+The A.V.
+Club called the book "literary poison with no antidote," and The Daily Telegraph said that any revelations it contains are "mired in several thousand words of self-aggrandising, poorly punctuated and repetitive text."

+In 2022, it was reported that Murray is allowed to retain his medical license after a recent review by the Nevada State Board of Medical Examiners.

+In May 2023, Murray opened his own institute entitled, "DCM Medical Institute" in El Socorro, a suburb of San Juan, Trinidad and Tobago.

 Personal life

+Murray is a naturalized American citizen.

-In May 2009, Murray began working as Jackson's personal physician.
-By that time, he had reportedly fathered seven children by six different women.
+By 2009, Murray had reportedly fathered seven children by six different women.
 He was in arrears on the mortgage for the Las Vegas home occupied by his first wife and children and owed child support to the mothers of children outside of his marriage, which he could not pay due to the amount of money he owed to Michael Jackson's family.
 He was married to Blanche, his second wife, whom he met at medical school, and helped pay rent for another woman, Nicole Alvarez.
 Murray met Alvarez at a gentlemen's club in Las Vegas when she worked as a stripper, and Alvarez gave birth to their son Che Giovanni Murray in March 2009.
 Another relationship, with a cocktail waitress from Houston, was also reported.

+As of 2016, Murray lives in a luxury condo building near Fort Lauderdale, Florida with his dog, Sebastian.

+Legal issues

 Murray was at risk of losing his California medical license due to unpaid child support to one of his children and owed $13,000 to a California woman, Nenita Malibiran.
 Murray was a defendant in numerous civil lawsuits (though none for medical malpractice).
 By 2008, he had accumulated over $600,000 in court judgments against him for medical equipment and unpaid rent for his practices in Texas and Nevada.
 He also owed $71,000 for student loans at Meharry Medical College.
 Murray had filed for bankruptcy in 2002, in California.